brandibushman/NextCentury/Streak/readme.md

 - Create Documentation
 - Create a data entry process
 - Clean up existing data
+- Work with the testing team to find better ways to document bugs
+- work with software team to present evidence that lead to the opimitzation of the app

 ## Current Goals
 - Create a tracking code to generate a link to the tracking numbers for UPS, USPS, and FedEx.